 As a FTM or MTF patient you may consider a transgender hair transplant.
 With an increasing number of people identifying themselves as transgender, part of undergoing a transition may require treatment for readjusting a hair line.
-At The Treatment Rooms, one of London’s premier clinics for hair transplantation, our Surgeons are happy to guide you through your journey.
+At The Treatment Rooms, one of London’s main clinics for hair transplantation, our Surgeons are happy to guide you through your journey.

 Do you need a Transgender Hair Transplant?